subratust/assessment/README.md

 Showcase the ability to compose and reuse modules to create complex infrastructures.

-Task 9: Testing and Validation
-Ensure the correctness of your infrastructure by implementing automated testing using Terraform’s testing tools.

 Validate the deployed infrastructure against expected specifications.

 Task 10: Destroy Resources and Cleanup